mykasero/mykasero/README.md

 ###

 <p align="left">Hi there!
-I'm a 25-year-old Automation and Robotics Engineer from Poland with a long-standing passion for programming and technology.
+My name is Jakub, I'm a 25-year-old Automation and Robotics Engineer from Poland with a long-standing passion for programming and technology.

 From an early age, I've been drawn to computers and the endless possibilities they offer.
 Over the years, that curiosity has grown into a commitment to continuously learn and explore different areas of IT.